Bathroom

 Shampoo Bars

 Shampoo bars replace 2 to 3 bottles of shampoo because they do not contain unnecessary fillers such as water.
 This also allows them to be packaged and shipped in plastic-free materials.
 Many shampoo brands, including bars, contain sulphates, which can contribute to hair damage and loss.
-A great example of a company that makes a sulphate-free shampoo bar is The Earthling Co.
+Great examples of companies that sell sulphate-free bars are The Earthling Co. and Kitsch.
+(Note: Kitsch also supports ocean plastic removal with each purchase.)